down-bad/playstation-discord-status/README.md

 * Displays current game being played and time elapsed.
 * Displays a generic online presence if not currently playing a game.
 * Removes rich presence if offline.
-* Displays additional status next to the game if avaiable, i.e. `Red Dead Redemption 2: Playing Chapter 1 Colter`
+* Displays additional status next to the game if available, i.e. `Red Dead Redemption 2: Playing Solo: Sauntering in Beechers Hope`

 ## Getting started